 Ama: Yeah!
-You know their strange work with my strange you know or whatever, and like it’s a pleasurable experience working together, and that’s something that’s become rare and a luxury especially for those of us who don’t walk the line.
-So I’m demanding, I’m demanding that, and one of the reasons I’m demanding that is because I identify as a pleasure activist, which is a term I came across through Adrienne Maree Brown’s work, who is an amazing – many things – pleasure activist, science fiction writer, speculative kind of gatherer of many different conversations and peoples and species that have and probably will exist.
+You know, or their strange works with my strange you know or whatever, and like it’s a pleasurable experience working together, and that’s something that’s become rare and a luxury especially for those of us who don’t walk the line.
+So I’m demanding.
+I’m demanding that, and one of the reasons I’m demanding that is because I identify as a pleasure activist, which is a term I came across through adrienne maree brown’s work, who is an amazing – many things – pleasure activist, science fiction writer, speculative kind of gatherer of many, many different conversations and peoples and species that have and probably will exist.

-I feel like she is herself a kind of archive or librarian in this beautiful non-temporally bound space of love and pleasure driven activism and survival.
-And I kind of came to looking at pleasure through my work on climate change and more specifically climate colonialism which essentially means the way that climate change is a legacy and a result of european colonisation on the global south and many parts of the world through extraction, trade, the transatlantic slave-trade and massive kind of deforestation.
-The creation of what I’m looking at moment is quite interesting – the creation of conservation laws across… a lot of them began in India and then developed across different colonies and then later came to Africa, and how those conservation laws were used to co-opt sacred lands or lands that had been deliberately not fished or not hunted for different spiritual reasons which were environmentalist reasons and then they were kind of taken by the colonial state.
-And it was very used as a way of occupying land, and continues to be.
+I feel like she is herself a kind of archive or librarian in this beautiful non-temporally bound space of love and pleasure-driven activism and survival.
+And I kind of came to looking at pleasure through my work on climate change, and more specifically climate colonialism, which essentially means the way that climate change is a legacy and a result of European colonisation on the global south and many parts of the world through extraction, trade, the transatlantic slave trade and massive kind of deforestation.
+The creation of what I’m looking at at the moment is quite interesting – the creation of conservation laws across, kind of a lot of them began in India and then developed across different colonies and then later came to Africa, and how those conservation laws were used to co-opt sacred lands or lands that had been deliberately not fished or not hunted for different spiritual reasons which were environmentalist reasons and then they were kind of taken by the colonial state.
+And it was very much used as a way of occupying land, and continues to be.
 The green movement continues to be in many different spaces a colonially driven, white supremacist movement.

-So I was doing a lot of that work and got into that work through performance and through a post-colonial MA that I did at Goldsmiths.
-And also through my family is Ghanaian, and I grew up between Ghana and the U.K, and all the beaches I used to go to as a kid, a lot of them aren’t there any more or a lot of them only half of them are there.
-So it was really a personal ‘What the hell happened to this beach!’, and following that conversation through and connecting the intellectual history and the intellectual present with the literal materiality of losing parts of my home.
-And needing to understand why and how that was happening, and needed to have conversations with people all the time in Ghana about, that this is a political issue, this is a colonial issue..
+So I was doing a lot of that work and got into that work through performance and through a post-colonial MA which I did at Goldsmiths.
+And also through my family is Ghanaian, and I grew up between Ghana and the UK, and all the beaches I used to go to when I was a kid, a lot of them aren’t there any more or a lot of them only half of them are there.
+So it was really a personal ‘What the hell happened to this beach?’, and following that conversation through and connecting the intellectual history and the intellectual present with the literal materiality of losing parts of my home.
+And needing to understand why and how that was happening, and needing to have conversations with people all the time in Ghana about, that this is a political issue, this is a colonial issue.
 The beach is not just gone because it’s gone.
-There’s like a reason, and there’s a ‘how’, and there’s someone who is benefiting, and somebody who is not benefiting.
+There’s like a reason, there’s a ‘how’, and there’s someone who is benefiting, and somebody who is not benefiting.
 Those people are often black and brown people, often women, often queer and trans communities, often children.
-Almost entirely first and foremost in the Global South.
+Almost entirely first and foremost in the global south.

-So it was the first paper I’d ever presented at a conference, and I came away and I was thinking ‘That was really fucked up’, that that happened.
-And I don’t know if I could’ve realised that before doing it, but it’s something I tried to never ever do again.
+It was the first paper I’d ever presented at a conference, and I came away and I was thinking ‘That was really fucked up that that happened.’
+And I don’t know if I could’ve realised that before doing it, but it’s something I’ve tried to never ever do again.
 I realised it’s a conversation I need to find a way to have in a way that is empowering and is full of potential as opposed to full stops.
 Which most conversations around climate change are full of full stops.
 And it’s been researched, written up and disseminated in that way, kind of on purpose.
 And in order to present something which we cannot change, which we cannot do anything about, because it’s all going to happen.
-So we might as well continue and have three cars and fours kids and you know go on holiday every two months, on a plane.
-And also because a lot of the scientists who got funding and get funding to do that work, are White, Cis, North American or Western European or Scandinavian Men whose entire epistemology, their entire way of understanding what knowledge is, how knowledge is made and how to communicate knowledge is through an incredibly narrow patriarchal non-emotionally engaged lense.
-Which means that they don’t actually have any tools to present a thing which isn’t full of full stops and fact, which makes us feel like we can’t do anything about it.
+So we might as well continue and have three cars and fours kids and you know go on holiday every two months on a plane.
+And also because a lot of the scientists who got funding and get funding to do that work, are white, cis, North American or western European or Scandinavian men whose entire epistemology, their entire way of understanding what knowledge is, how knowledge is made and how to communicate knowledge is through an incredibly narrow patriarchal non-emotionally engaged lens.
+Which means that they don’t actually have any tools to present a thing which isn’t full of full stops and facts which make us feel like we can’t do anything about it.

-So I try to present that knowledge and do that learning in a different way, and the main way that I do that is through Science Fiction and speculative work, because it’s what I love, what I’ve always read and been fascinated by.
-Because I’ve always wanted to write Science Fiction with fat black queer girls in it, which I never read and never knew could happen, and I always wanted to, well not always not when I was little, but now wanted to write science fiction with really great queer sex scenes in it, and super like hot, poly, baby-conceiving, (7:56) tribulgian species, creations and lots of tentacular fucking that happens.
+So I try to present that knowledge and do that learning in a different way, and the main way that I do that is through science fiction and speculative work, because it’s what I love, what I’ve always read and been fascinated by.
+Because I always wanted to write science fiction with fat black queer girls in it, which I never read and never knew could happen, and I always wanted to, well not always not when I was little, but now wanted to write science fiction with really great queer sex scenes in it, and super like hot, poly, baby-conceiving treeborgian species, creations and lots of tentacular fucking that happens.
 It’s really hot.
-I try and write really hot climate change fiction, because … I genuinely like that and that’s at the core of my political belief- is all forms of pleasure, and that’s how we survive.
+I try and write really hot climate change fiction, because we could all do… I genuinely like that and that’s at the core of my political belief – all forms of pleasure, and that’s how we survive.
 And that’s how we survive with a remnant of something which is not just complete despair.
-Because right now, what we’re leaving is violence and despair, often, not always.
+Because right now, what we’re leaving is violence and despair.
+Often, not always.
 And plenty of people are doing phenomenal work all over the world, but often.
-Yeah, so, that’s who I am.
+Yeah, so that’s who I am.
 I guess that’s why you invited me.

 Ama: I will talk about it as much as I can.
 I think that articulating that concisely is a really hard thing to do.
 It’s something I’m still trying to do, because it’s something that I feel.
-I actually, really find the word intersectionality problematic, for lots of reasons but also because it’s the idea that there are sections that need to be entered.
-And actually they’re not sections… they were never sections.
-So even intersectional is almost like a – like a post-colonial decolonizing.
-And I’m like.
-So I kind of want to rather than give you more of a pre-intersectional pot.
+I actually, really find the word intersectionality problematic for lots of reasons but also because it’s the idea that there are sections that need to be entered.
+And actually they’re not sections, they were never sections.
+So even intersectional is almost like a, like a post-colonial decolonizing.
+So I kind of want to rather than, I want to give you more of a pre-intersectional pot.